sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 - System Boot ✅ (It's fixed disabling SecureBootModel from config.plist)
 - Ethernet ✅
 - USB Devices ✅ (2.0, 3.0/3.1)
-- VoodooPS2Controller ✅❌ (Works partially, if you connect an external keyboard, this may not work correctly)
+- VoodooPS2Controller ✅❌ (Works partially and randomly, in installation or boot, native keyborad may don't work, reboot until 3 times, if it isn't working later, try to connect a external keyboard and create a temporal user for copy EFI to disk).
 - Audio Card ✅❌ (fully working; but isn't enabled)
 - Screen ✅ (1366x768)
 - Wi-Fi ✅ (altrough is some slow to connect)